Shedding Light on The Symptoms of Hep C for World Hepatitis Day

 Brain fog can be a symptom of the hepatitis C virus, but can also be a side effect of treatment.
 This fog may make it hard to think clearly or remember things.
 So, if you’re feeling zoned out – you are not alone!

-Are there other hep C symptoms you wish were more widely known?
-Let us know what else you’d like to share with the world for World Hepatitis Day!
+Are there other hep C symptoms that you wish were more widely known?
+Comment below to let us know what else you’d like to share with the world for World Hepatitis Day!